-12.06 (a) Employee(s) permanently laid offfrom the Employer under Sub-clause 12.01(b)(i) shall be vested with the right to apply for the first available position(s) within the same classification series through competition limited to such Employee(s); such vesting to last one hundred and eighty (180) consecutive calendar days commencing with the day following the release of the Employee(s); the Employer shall undertake to notify those Employees of all such positions.
+12.10 (a) Employee(s) whose positions have been abolished from the Employer under Sub-clause 12.04(b) shall be vested with the right to apply for the first available position(s) within the same classification series through competition limited to such Employee(s).
+Vesting will last one hundred and eighty (180) consecutive calendar days commencing with the day following the release of the Employee(s).
+The Employer shall undertake to notify those Employees of all such positions.
 Such former Employees shall be eligible for severance pay in accordance with the Severance Article at the end of the one hundred and eighty (180) day vesting period.
 The time spent during the one hundred and eighty (180) day vesting period shall not count towards the qualifying time to earn entitlements set out in the Severance Article.

-(b) An Employee that is laid off shall have the right to waive his/her recall rights and receive severance as per Article 13 - Severance.
+(b) An Employee that is laid off shall have the right to waive their recall rights and receive severance as per Article 13 - Severance.

-12.07 Pursuant to Clause 12.06, Employees who are eligible to apply for available positions may do so.
+12.11 Pursuant to Clause 12.10, Employees who are eligible to apply for available positions may do so.
 Where two (2) or more Employees have relatively equal qualifications, they shall be eligible for positions in order of their seniority.

-12.08 An Employee who refuses without good and satisfactory reason to accept an alternate regular position in the same classification series, with the same or higher maximum salary as the position he was in prior to layoff shall forfeit all vesting rights pursuant to Clause 12.06.
+12.12 An Employee who refuses without good and satisfactory reason to accept an alternate regular position in the same classification series, with the same or higher maximum salary as the position they were in prior to layoff shall forfeit all vesting rights pursuant to Clause 12.10.

 12.13 Severance